4 min read

 Strengthening your immune system

-Several strains of probiotics boost your immune system and help you fight infections such as flu and common cold.
+Several strains of probiotics boost your immune system and help you fight infections such as flu and the common cold.
 A systematic review and meta-analysis of studies found that probiotics like Lactobacillus and Bifidobacterium were effective in lessening the duration of acute respiratory infectious conditions, both in adults and children.

 Probiotics for Children vs. Adults: The Difference